 They are usually only open for the short summer season from May-June or August-September.
 Outside of these months, the road conditions are too treacherous or completely impassable because of snow.
 Since snowfall is possible year-round in the Highlands, there can even be summer road closures too.

 Because of the driving conditions, you can only traverse F-roads in a 4x4 vehicle.
-Small cars and large motorhomes are not suitable up here, so if you want to tackle these tough roads you should make a plan to rent a 4x4 car.
+Small cars and large motorhomes are not suitable up here, so if you want to tackle these tough roads, you should make a plan to rent a 4x4 in Iceland.
 Alternatively, you could opt to join a tour or take a short rental of a 4x4 SUV for the day.

 Their maintenance quality depends on where they are and how well they are used.
 Any vehicle can access them, but you should always exercise caution just in case.

 Local Access Roads

 These are usually short roads connecting local public places and farms to other larger roads.
 Along these roads, you’ll notice churches and public buildings.
 There are also tourist sights such as visitor centers and waterfalls or campsites.